Xactimate, Insurance Gaps, and the Wildfire Rebuild

 Read Article

-When a wildfire destroys a home, most Pacific Palisades homeowners expect their insurance coverage to track closely with the cost of rebuilding.
-But insurers issue partial advances based on internal estimates, not final valuations.
+Most Pacific Palisades homeowners expect their insurance coverage to track closely with the cost of rebuilding.
+But insurers only issue partial advances based on internal estimates, not final valuations.

 The full negotiation typically plays out months later, and the outcome is often shaped by a single piece of software: Xactimate.